dreamcatcher-tech/network/Inbox/2023-11-04 1215 stateboard selection references.md

 >[!danger] Depends:

 If the user has highlighted something on the stateboard, it is sent up as a reference to the exact pulse that represented the stateboard at that point in time, and the span where the selection started.
 It is possibly scoped by the object that contains the info.

+Have a live running tally alongside your doc that lists out the new topics introduced, and detects repetition of concepts.